Next Launch:

 lands here

-SpaceX will expend the center core of the Falcon Heavy rocket, and it will be dropped into the Atlantic Ocean.
+SpaceX will discard the center core of the Falcon Heavy rocket by dropping it into the Atlantic Ocean.

-SpaceX had multiple failed attempts at recovering a Falcon Heavy center core on a droneship.
-But the primary reason why SpaceX does not attempt to recover the center core is to allow the Falcon Heavy to put a greater amount of mass into Geostationary orbit.
-The Falcon Heavy rocket tends to be used for heavy geostationary satellites which requires the center core to be expended.
+The primary reason SpaceX does not attempt to recover the center core is to enable the Falcon Heavy to carry a greater amount of mass into geostationary orbit.
+This is particularly important for heavy geostationary satellites, which require the center core to be expended.

-The center core will have its landing legs and grid fins removed to minimize weight.
+To minimize weight, the center core will have its landing legs and grid fins removed.

 Here's where to view Psyche